sixfeetup/scaf/{{cookiecutter.project_slug}}/docs/development.md

 {% if cookiecutter.create_nextjs_frontend == 'y' %}
 This project has a NextJS frontend configured.
 You can access it at [http://localhost:3000/](http://localhost:3000/).
 {% endif %}

+## Update dependencies

+To update the backend app dependencies, you must edit the `backend/requirements/*.in` files.
+Once you have made your changes, you need to regenerate the `backend/requirements/*.txt` files using:

+       $ make compile